CCOG for ID 121 Fall 2023

 - Articulate the qualifications for materials to be labeled an environmentally low impact product.

-- Use environmentally responsible products in interior applications.
+- Specify environmentally responsible products in interior projects.

 - Develop resources of appropriate environmentally responsible products.